nacnudus/tidyxl/README.md

 #### Tokenizing formulas

 The function `xlex()` separates formulas into tokens of different types, and gives their depth within a nested formula.
 Its name is a bad pun on 'Excel' and 'lexer'.
-Try the [online demo](https://duncan-garmonsway.shinyapps.io/xlex/) or run `demo_xlex()` locally.
+Try the [online demo](https://duncan-garmonsway.shinyapps.io/xlex/), or install the more experimental [lexl](https://nacnuds.github.io/lexl) package to run `demo_lexl()` locally.

 It is useful for detecting spreadsheet smells, which are poor practices in spreadsheet design, such as deep nests of functions, or embedding constants in formulas.